 Role in Preparation of Grant Application

-The ACR Collaborative Initiative’s (COIN) Department and the selected member(s) will work collaboratively to prepare the grant application.
+The ACR Collaborative Initiative’s (COIN) Department, KDH Research and Communication, Inc. (KDHRC) and the selected member(s) will work collaboratively to identify a funding opportunity, prepare the application for funding and implement the project once funded.
 The anticipated timeline is as follows:

-- February 2018: The selected member(s) will participate in a series of calls to discuss and focus the proposed project
+- Mid-May 2018: The selected member(s) will participate in a series of calls to discuss and focus the proposed project and review existing version of the project plan

-- February 2018-Early March 2018: The selected member(s) with significant support from the ACR’s COIN Department will prepare the initial draft of the grant application
+- Mid-May – Late-May 2018: The team will prepare the initial draft of the funding application

 Preparation of the grant application is a volunteer role.

-If the ACR is successful in securing grant funding it will enter into a contract with the selected member(s) or with the institution(s) with which the member(s) is affiliated.
+If the ACR and KDHRC are successful in securing funding, they will enter into a contract with the selected member(s) or with the institution(s) with which the member(s) is affiliated.
 The contract will provide for compensation to be paid to the member(s) or institution(s) for their effort commensurate with selected member(s) role.
-The level and structure of compensation will depend on the level of the grant award and the scope of participation of the member(s).
-It is anticipated that the level of expected effort will not be less than 10%.
-The ACR will provide resources as agreed upon and appropriate during the grant development process.
+The level and structure of compensation will depend on the level of the funding award and the scope of participation of the member(s).
+The ACR will provide resources as agreed upon and appropriate.

 The Letter of Interest

-- demonstrate the reason for your interest in this project and in lupus-related work, and highlight your commitment to reduction of health disparities
+- Demonstrate the reason for your interest in this project and in pediatric-adult related work, and highlight your commitment to reduction of health disparities

-- identify the elements of the project in which you are most interested (e.g., evaluation, curriculum development, clinical trials recruitment) and describe your level of experience in the areas you have identified – a lower level of experience will not necessarily preclude participation
+- Identify the elements of the project in which you are most interested (e.g., app development, self-management skills, evaluation) and describe your level of experience in the areas you have identified – a lower level of experience will not necessarily preclude participation

 In addition, please also provide an updated biosketch in the NIH format.